tomreimer16/covid19/README.md

-# covid19
+# UK Covid-19 Analyses

-Range of Covid-19 analyses
+Plan to conduct a range of Covid-19 analyses using Python notebooks, and the UK government's data API